Cryptolens/license-server/README.md

 net start license-server
 ```

 Note: the path to the license server needs to be absolute.
 Furthermore, it is important that the `ConfigurationFromCryptolens` variable is not empty and uses your own configuration.
 The configuration can be obtained on [https://app.cryptolens.io/extensions/licenseserver](https://app.cryptolens.io/extensions/licenseserver).
+When creating a new configuration, please set **Activation file folder** to an absolute path.
+For example, **C:\license-files**.

 We have tested the license server version that targets .NET Framework 4.6.1.